 Today, Santa Cruz and Julianna continue to hand-assemble all models in its California factory and they stand behind that process.
 They are so sure of the quality they put out that all Santa Cruz bikes come with a lifetime warranty covering the frame and fork.

 Canyon didn't invent the direct-to-consumer sales model, but the German brand is arguably the first brand that really made it work in the bike industry.
-The combination of superbly designed bikes and often unbelievable price-to-performance ratios means that Canyon has been a massive hit in an industry which has historically been bricks and mortar.
+The combination of superbly designed bikes and often unbelievable price-to-performance ratios means that Canyon has been a massive hit in an industry that has historically been bricks and mortar.

-If you are confident that you know what you want and are happy with a little out-the-box wrenching (Canyon has gone to a lot of effort to make this as streamlined and easy as possible) then it's really hard to go wrong buying a bike from Canyon.
-In fact your biggest problem will be availability, as high demand often means bikes are out of stock.
+If you are confident that you know what you want and are happy with a little out-the-box wrenching (Canyon has gone to a lot of effort to make this as streamlined and easy as possible), then it's really hard to go wrong buying a bike from Canyon.
+In fact, your biggest problem will be availability as high demand often means bikes are out of stock.

 The bike industry is pretty bad when it comes to declaring that a bike is a true all-rounder, do-everything or, the super cliched and meaningless phrase, 'quiver killer'.
 That said, if you are looking for a modern trail/enduro mountain bike then the Spectral is one of the best bikes on the market.

 The recently redesigned Spectral frame is a demonstration of Canyon's design ethos.
 Utterly sorted that on first impression you feel so comfortable that it actually takes a while to realize how good it actually is.
-Considering the Spectral has figures that are easily Enduro shreddable it climbs confidently with crux crushing traction.
+Considering the Spectral has figures that are easily Enduro shreddable it climbs confidently with crux-crushing traction.
 Point it downhill and the Spectral beautifully blends calmness and control with a playful character that keeps rewarding you the faster you go.

 In 1985 a welder from California named John Parker turned his passion into a business and founded Yeti.
-His background in Hollywood special effects and welding prowess helped him chase his interest in mountain bike racing and from the very beginning Yeti was synonymous with racing.
+His background in Hollywood special effects and welding prowess helped him chase his interest in mountain bike racing and from the very beginning, Yeti was synonymous with racing.
 Thanks to the success of legendary racers like John Tomac, Juli Furtado, Missy Giove, and Myles Rockwell Yeti was quickly on the map in a big way.

 In 1995, as mountain bike racing hit a fevered pitch, the larger, and well-funded, Schwinn purchased the brand.
 Yeti needed capital to expand and Schwinn needed the expertise of a proven winner.
 In early 2001, as the fortunes of Schwinn changed, two Yeti employees purchased the company and led it through a new period of innovation.
-Racing is still an important part of the company culture and the trademark Yeti turquoise continues to be a mainstay on podiums.
+Racing is still an important part of the company culture and the trademark Yeti turquoise color continues to be a mainstay on podiums.

-Chris Cocalis started Pivot in 2007 in Phoenix, Arizona when he recognized a revolutionary suspension technology and licensed it.
+Chris Cocalis started Pivot in 2007 in Phoenix, Arizona, when he recognized a revolutionary suspension technology and licensed it.
 The Mach 4 was the first bike from the company and it used the DW-link suspension design.
 One of only three brands who licensed the technology at the time, it's a system that isolates the rider from movement in the suspension as they pedal and brake.
-From that start, Pivot bikes has established itself in only a few short years into one of the most premium brands available.
+From that start, Pivot bikes established itself in only a few short years as one of the most premium brands available.

 Starting Pivot was an opportunity to do things differently.
 Although the technology helped define the brand it was the culture of giving back that kept it sustainable.
 The focus is on making the best and that's what you can expect.